Swan Private Insight Update #21

 But when you look at the data, that is not the case because the risk of missing down days and missing up days is not symmetrical.
 As we mentioned earlier, the price of Bitcoin tends to move sideways or grind most of the time downwards and then shoot upwards.
 If you miss these largest green days, the long-term impact on the performance of the portfolio is greater than not having exposure to the down days.

-Not only that, but this data shows that DCA does not provide any substantial benefit when it comes to protection against downside risk or volatility risk.
+Not only that, but this data shows that recurring buy does not provide any substantial benefit when it comes to protection against downside risk or volatility risk.
 This is likely due to the nature of Bitcoin’s price action in that it has sharp upward price movements and tends to grind sideways or downwards for long periods of time.

 All of this data points to one fact, with Bitcoin, you should invest as early as possible.
 It hurts to wait because one might miss out on large, short-lived price movements that will make up a majority of their returns, and these price movements are impossible to predict.